Maxime Zianveni

 Maxime Zianveni (born 29 December 1979) is a French-born Central African professional basketball coach and former player, who played at the power forward position.
-He is assistant coach for SLUC Nancy Basket of the LNB Pro A and also current head coach of the Central African Republic national basketball team.
+He is current head coach of the Central African Republic national basketball team.
 He played for several clubs in France during his playing career.

 Coaching career

 On 23 April 2020, Zianveni signed as head coach of Le Cannet of the Nationale Masculine 2 (NM2), France's fourth tier league.

 He became the head coach of the Central African Republic national basketball team in 2021, and coached the country at FIBA AfroBasket 2021.

 On July 6, 2022, he has signed with SLUC Nancy Basket of the LNB Pro A as an assistant coach.